Survivor Series (2017): Storylines

-At Raw's pay-per-view TLC: Tables, Ladders & Chairs, Enzo Amore defeated Kalisto to recapture the WWE Cruiserweight Championship.
+At Raw's TLC: Tables, Ladders & Chairs event, Enzo Amore defeated Kalisto to recapture the WWE Cruiserweight Championship.
 Kalisto invoked his championship rematch on the following episode of 205 Live, but Amore retained after he was disqualified for attacking the referee.
 Kalisto then attacked Amore out of anger.
 The following week on Raw, Kalisto defeated Drew Gulak, who had Amore in his corner.
 After the match, Amore attacked Kalisto with the JawdonZo.
 Another rematch between the two for the Cruiserweight Championship was scheduled for the Survivor Series Kickoff pre-show.

-On November 19, just prior to the event, WWE scheduled two non-interpromotional matches for the Survivor Series Kickoff pre-show: Raw's Elias and Matt Hardy were scheduled to face each other, and SmackDown's tag teams Kevin Owens and Sami Zayn and Breezango (Fandango and Tyler Breeze) were scheduled for a match.
+On November 19, just prior to the event, WWE scheduled two non-interpromotional matches for the Survivor Series Kickoff pre-show: a singles match from Raw pitting Elias against Matt Hardy, and a tag team match from SmackDown pitting Kevin Owens and Sami Zayn against Breezango (Fandango and Tyler Breeze).